Learn / Blog / Article

 As a consumer, you came, you saw, you purchased.

-As an online business owner, you watched prospective customers come, and see, and purchase—or you watched them exit your site, leaving you with burning questions, like:
+As an online business owner, you watched potential customers come, and see, and purchase—or you watched them exit your site, leaving you asking: why?

 Why did that customer abandon their shopping cart?